 We use cookies to ensure that we give you the best experience on our website.
-If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
-If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
+If you click 'Continue' we'll assume that you are happy to receive all cookies and you won't see this message again.
 Click 'Find out more' for information on how to change your cookie settings.

 In this interview, Ebony chats with Rebeccah Slater, a professor of Pediatric Neuroimaging in the Department of Pediatrics (Oxford University, UK), about her research on neonatal pain perception and her involvement in FENS 2022.
 Slater’s lab focuses on how pain perception develops in early life and how this research can better equip doctors to manage and treat pain in babies.